wtz19945/Digit_Main/README.md

 To visualize Digit, use the gamepad or check the following IP address "10.10.1.1"

 ## Notice
 - [ ] This repo is actively updated.
-Walking controller will be released next.
+Walking controller with obstacle avoidance MPC will be released next.
 - [ ] If you install OSQP with the conda method, you might need to run the following command or add it to ~/.bashrc
 ``` bash
 export PATH="/home/username/miniconda/bin:$PATH". # Remember to chagne the path to your actual conbda path.